emisasal/rest-api-crud/README.md

 ## Seeds

-I used Mockaroo (https://www.mockaroo.com/) to create fake data .
+Mockaroo (https://www.mockaroo.com/) is a tool to create fake data for db seeding in different formats (json, object, CSV, etc).
-The files are located in `/prisma/seedData` named `.seed.ts`.
+The mocks used are objects (not json) to avoid the conversion process.
-I'm using objects (not `json`) to avoid the conversion process.
+The files are located in `/prisma/seedData` named `seed.ts`.
-Because the dates have an incorrect format I'm mapping the arrays to replace them to ISO format.
+>Because the dates have an incorrect format I'm mapping the arrays to replace them to ISO format.

 To aviod conflicts with the relations between models I created a function that execute `Promise.all` applying "upsert" for every object.
 This solves the issue of duplicate data and allows the seeds to be applied multiple times.